Learning how to sew a placket can be challenging but we break it down for you here.

-A placket is “an opening or slit in a garment, covering fastenings or giving access to a pocket, or the flap of fabric under such an opening.” (via dictionary.com)
+A placket is “an opening or slit in a garment, covering fastenings or giving access to a pocket, or the flap of fabric under such an opening.” (via dictionary.com

-So, at it’s most basic, a placket is a reinforced strip of clothing where the snaps or buttons come to do their thing.
+To summarize, a placket is a reinforced strip of clothing where the snaps or buttons come to do their thing.

 Flip it out, press, and then top stitch on the fabric of the pants back, so that you catch the seam allowance in the stitching.
 As with interfacing, top stitching provides reinforcement and stability.
 It also looks nice. 🙂